Lisa Marie Presley, singer and daughter of Elvis, dies at 54

 “I had to sort of burst through that and introduce myself, and that was the first hurdle, and then now sing in front of everybody, and then that was the second one, and I’m the offspring of — you know, who I’m the offspring of — I had a few hurdles to get through, no doubt about it,” she continued.
 “But the scales never tipped in the other direction too much.”

-Entertainment Writer Andrew Dalton contributed to this report.
+Entertainment Writers Andrew Dalton and Ryan Pearson contributed to this report.